OneCodeMonkey/Laravel-full-demo/README.md

 # Laravel-full-demo
-A laravel demo with lint, CI, voyager's configuration.
+A laravel demo with lint, CI configuration.